A road trip through California and up the Pacific Coast Highway is quite possibly one of the greatest road trips you could ever take in your life

-One this I will stress is – be responsible when drinking.
+One thing I will stress is this – be responsible when drinking.
 There are loads of great bars to try, but remember you have to do a lot of driving the next day and I want you, your passengers and other drivers on the road to be safe (lecture over)!

 Pin It For Later